innobead/huber/doc/packages.md

- lsd              The next gen ls command                                                                                  https://github.com/Peltoche/lsd minikube         Run Kubernetes locally                                                                                   https://github.com/kubernetes/minikube mkcert           A simple zero-config tool to make locally trusted development certificates with any names you'd like...  https://github.com/FiloSottile/mkcert natscli          The NATS Command Line Interface                                                                          https://github.com/nats-io/natscli nerdctl          Docker-compatible CLI for containerd, with support for Compose                                           https://github.com/containerd/nerdctl nomad            Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of mic...  https://github.com/hashicorp/nomad norouter         NoRouter: IP-over-Stdio.
+ lsd              The next gen ls command                                                                                  https://github.com/Peltoche/lsd minikube         Run Kubernetes locally                                                                                   https://github.com/kubernetes/minikube mkcert           A simple zero-config tool to make locally trusted development certificates with any names you'd like...  https://github.com/FiloSottile/mkcert nat              `ls` alternative with useful info and a splash of color 🎨                                               https://github.com/willdoescode/nat natscli          The NATS Command Line Interface                                                                          https://github.com/nats-io/natscli navi             An interactive cheatsheet tool for the command-line                                                      https://github.com/denisidoro/navi nerdctl          Docker-compatible CLI for containerd, with support for Compose                                           https://github.com/containerd/nerdctl nomad            Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of mic...  https://github.com/hashicorp/nomad norouter         NoRouter: IP-over-Stdio.
 The easiest multi-host & multi-cloud networking ever.
 No root privilege is ...  https://github.com/norouter/norouter